-To understand what it is, it’s best to first understand what a detox in general is.
-According to the dictionary, the word itself means, “a process or period of time in which one abstains from or rids the body of toxic or unhealthy substances.”
+To understand what a scalp detox is, it’s best to first understand what a detox in general is.
+The word “detox” itself is defined as, “a process or period of time in which one abstains from or rids the body of toxic or unhealthy substances.”

 How does a scalp detox work?